 Type of Study

-Phase II study is non-randomized study where participants will receive the dose of Palbociclib determined by Phase 1.
+Phase II study is study where participants will receive the dose of Palbociclib determined by Phase 1.

 What the Study Entails